Key Breed Facts

 Average height: Males 4 - 5 kg, Females 4 - 5 kg

-The small Portugues Podengo is a sturdy dog that boasts being slightly longer in the body than they are tall.
-They are nicely proportioned and have a bit of a Pharoah Hound look about them.
+The small Portuguese Podengo is a sturdy dog that boasts being slightly longer in the body than they are tall.
+They are nicely proportioned and have a bit of a Pharaoh Hound look about them.
 They have fine, lean heads with either slightly arched or flat skulls.
 Their occipital bones are very slightly pronounced and stops are moderately well defined.
 Their muzzles are quite blunt giving the impression of being wedge-shaped and lips are thin being tight fitting and black in colour.

 Their eyes are moderately large and set obliquely on a dog's face with the eye colour matches a dog's coat which means they can be a light to dark brown.
 Podengos always have an alert, expressive look about their eyes.
-Ears are triangular in shape being large and thin to the touch.
+Ears are triangular shaped being large and thin to the touch.
 They are broader at the base before tapering to the tips and set obliquely and high on a dog's head.
 Podengos carry their ears erect and forwards when excited or alert.

 They have strong jaws with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Necks are moderately long and straight being strong and muscular.
 Their front legs are straight with dogs having muscular, well laid shoulders.
 A Podengo's body is longer than it is tall at the withers and dogs have nice level backs that rise gently over their loins.
-Forechests are moderate and chests quite deep without being too broad.
+Fore-chests are moderate and chests quite deep without being too broad.
 Their ribs are well sprung and carried nicely back with dogs having a slight tuck up to their bellies which adds to their athletic appearance.

 Their hindquarters are muscular and strong with dogs having well-muscled back legs.
-Feet are strong and round in shape with well arched, tight toes and strong, dark coloured nails and firm paw pads.
+Feet are strong and round shaped with well arched, tight toes and strong, dark coloured nails and firm paw pads.
 Their tails are set quite high and moderately long being thicker at the root before tapering to a fine point at the tip.
 Dogs carry their tails curved over their backs when moving, but never curled over their backs.

 When it comes to their coat, the Portuguese Podengo can either have a smooth or a wire coat.
 Smooth coated dogs have very dense short hair, while wire coated dogs have rougher, harsh coats that are not as dense as their smooth coated counterparts and they don't have an undercoat.
 However, wirehaired Podengos have a very distinct beard which smooth coated dogs do not.
-The accepted breed colours are as follows:
+The accepted breed colours for Kennel Club registration are as follows:

 The Portuguese Podengo is an alert, agile dog and one that thrives on being out and about doing what they were bred to do which is to hunt by scent, sight and sound.
-They are energetic, social and highly intelligent dogs that also thrive in a home environment as long as they are given enough to do.
+They are energetic, social and highly intelligent dogs that also thrive in a home environment providing they are given enough to do.
 They are best suited to people who lead active, outdoor lives and who are familiar with the particular needs of such an active, smart dog bearing in mind that their hunting instinct is deeply embedded in a dog's psyche.

 They form strong ties with their owners and love nothing more than to be included in everything that goes on around them.
 They can develop some unwanted and destructive behaviours if they are left alone for too long and tend to be happier when they live with another dog in a household.
 If they are left to their own devices, Podengos can suffer separation anxiety which sees dogs becoming neurotic and stressed out.
 As such they are best suited to families where at least one person stays at home when everyone else is out.